KxSystems/docs/docs/ml/nlp/userguide/utils.md

 Syntax: `.nlp.findDates x`

-Where `x` is a string

-returns a general list:
+Where `x` is a string, returns a general list:

 1.  start date of the range
 1.  end date of the range